For Old Time's Sake Part 1 Of 3

 “I’ll be using my…” June dug around in her pockets.
 The pretty smile on her face soon gave way to worry.

 I began to feel a panic in my chest while watching June.

 She turned to me, fright written on her face.
-Her throat widened as she swallowed, and that made me swallow in concern.
+Her throat widened as she swallowed, and that made me swallow uncomfortably.
 June turned back to the lady.

 The lady looked at us both, an uncertain look on her face.

 Suddenly, a loud, familiar cry rang out, and the screen on the lady’s computer flashed brightly, blinding us!